lgatto/lgatto.github.io/_posts/2017-09-14-DataChampions-Sept-2017.md

   research.

 Four research groups have been selected to participate.
-So far, the projects proceeds through meetings with all participants (every 6 months), discussions between the research groups and their recognised OSC collaborator, blog posts and occasional emails on a dedicate (private) mailing list.
+So far, the project proceeds through meetings with all participants (every 6 months), discussions between the research groups and their recognised OSC collaborator, blog posts and occasional emails on a dedicate (private) mailing list.